Cover image by Purrweb UI

 Thus, by using such a platform, you can speed up the development process and reduce the up-front costs.
 However, in the long run, it might be less beneficial since the fees are usually subscription- or use-based which means they can increase in the future.

-In this section, we’ll review the main components of IoT software ( which can be developed as a mobile app, website, dashboard, etc.) services that a user might need.
+In this section, we’ll review the main components of IoT software (which can be developed as a mobile app, website, dashboard, etc.) for various sectors, including agriculture IoT.

 However, we’d like to draw your attention not to the feature itself but to certain nuances and not-so-obvious aspects that there may be.